Cat coat genetics: Eumelanin

-Sex-linked orange/red
+Sex-linked red

-The sex-linked Orange locus, O/o, determines whether a cat will produce eumelanin.
+The sex-linked red "Orange" locus, O/o, determines whether a cat will produce eumelanin.
 In cats with orange fur, phaeomelanin (red pigment) completely replaces eumelanin (black or brown pigment).
 This gene is located on the X chromosome.
-The orange allele is O, and is codominant with non-orange, o.
-Males can typically only be orange or non-orange due to only having one X chromosome.
+The orange allele is O, and non-orange is o.
+Males are typically only orange or non-orange due to only having one X chromosome.
 Since females have two X chromosomes, they have two alleles of this gene.
-OO results in orange fur, oo results in fur without any orange (black, brown, etc.), and Oo results in a tortoiseshell cat, in which some parts of the fur are orange and others areas non-orange.
-Male tortoiseshell cats are known to exist, but, as expected from the genetics involved, they are rare and often exhibit chromosomal abnormalities.
+OO results in orange fur, oo results in fur without any orange (black, brown, etc.), and Oo results in a tortoiseshell cat, in which some parts of the fur are orange and other areas non-orange.
+One in three thousand tortoiseshell cats are male, making the combination possible but rare - however, due to the nature of their genetics, male tortoiseshells often exhibit chromosomal abnormalities.
 In one study, less than a third of male calicos had a simple XXY Klinefelter's karyotype, slightly more than a third were complicated XXY mosaics, and about a third had no XXY component at all.

-This color is known as red by breeders.
-Other names include yellow, ginger, and marmalade.
+The pelt color commonly referred to as "orange" is scientifically known as red.
+Other common names include yellow, ginger, and marmalade.
 Red show cats have a deep orange color, but it can also present as a yellow or light ginger color.
 Unidentified "rufousing polygenes" are theorized to be the reason for this variance.

 Orange is epistatic to nonagouti, so all red cats are tabbies.
 "Solid" red show cats are usually low contrast ticked tabbies.

-The precise identity of the gene at the Orange locus is unknown.
-It has been narrowed down to a 3.5 Mb stretch on the X chromosome in 2009.
+The identity of the gene at the Orange locus was narrowed down to a 3.5 Mb stretch on the X chromosome in 2009.
+In 2024 it was discovered that the dominant orange color associated with the Orange locus is the result of a genomic deletion in a regulatory region of Arhgap36, a Rho GTPase activating protein.
+The deletion results in a 13-fold increase in expression of the protein in melanocytes.